 Selection criteria

-These criteria are also eligibility criteria, but they is optional for the CA to apply for the tender.
+These criteria are also eligibility criteria, but they are optional for the CA to apply for the tender.
 The criteria allow determining the quantitative and qualitative criteria for candidates for participation in the procedure.

 Allowances

 These criteria are award criteria and should be taken into account by the CA in cases determined by the relevant law, which also defines a set of these criteria and their values.
 Examples include the following criteria: